sheoak/vim-unimpaired-extras/README.md

 ## Configure denite

-To configure the command fore denite, put in your vim configuration:
+You can configure the command use to toggle hidden files for Denite:

   ```
   if (executable('ag'))